medusajs/medusa/README.md

 ## Roadmap

-Write-ups for all features will be made available in [Github discussions](https://github.com/medusajs/medusa/discussions) before starting the implementation process.
+Write-ups for all features will be made available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions) before starting the implementation process.

 ### **2022**